Give someone the time of their lives and… Change yours.

 Job Title: Waterfront Director

 Our waterfront director should be great at leading their peers and must have strong organizational skills.
 Having a lifeguard certification and/or Missouri boating license is a plus but not mandatory.
 (We can help the right candidate obtain these.).
-The WF Dir. will help the Program Coordinator make the weekly schedule for boating, communicate with boat and tractor drivers, help schedule our lifeguard team at the lake, and operate all aspects of the waterfront such as fishing, paddle boats, etc. In addition to waterfront responsibilities the WF Dir. will live and work in cabins just like all program staff positions, help with evening programs, camper care etc.
+The WF Director will help the Program Director make the weekly schedule for boating, communicate with boat and tractor drivers, help schedule our lifeguard team at the lake, and operate all aspects of the waterfront such as fishing, paddle boats, etc. In addition to waterfront responsibilities the WF Director will live and work in cabins just like all program staff positions, help with evening programs, camper care etc.

 Job Title: Program/Activities Staff